What to pack for Ireland

-February, March and April brings spring weather to Ireland, temperatures will average 45°F and 55°F (7°C to 13°C).
-It is cooler than a N. American spring but way warmer than a Canadian one.
+February, March and April bring spring weather to Ireland, temperatures will average 45°F and 55°F (7°C to 13°C).
+It is cooler than an N. American spring but way warmer than a Canadian one.
 You will see the flowers starting to come out bluebells and daffodils reign supreme at this time of year.
 Expect lots of Irish mist and rain and make sure you pack quick drying layers and a coat that is waterproof.
 A coat that pulls double duty with an inner thermal layer is a grand idea.

 Summer in Ireland

 May, June, and July is the official summer months of Ireland Temperatures average between 60°F and 70°F (15°C to 21°C).
 The flowers are all coming up the green is turning greener a beautiful time.
-Ireland has been known to have some heat waves in the the past few years so you may find yourself wearing shorts and a t-shirt.
+Ireland has been known to have some heat waves in the past few years so you may find yourself wearing shorts and a t-shirt.
 However, the weather will change as soon as you put the shorts on guaranteed.

 Fall In Ireland